 No... this world is full of thorns and Ravel has spent more than enough time a-picking them from her skin.

-MadWorld states that Jack was a lesser form of this, being the former Grand Champion of the Deathwatch games, only quitting due to being tired of the games.
+MadWorld states that Jack was a lesser form of this, being the former Grand Champion of the Deathwatch games, only quitting due to being tired of the games' reign of death.
 He does come out of retirement since he's sent to save the Mayor's daughter (until he learns she was never in any actual danger, and that in fact the Mayor and several of his friends set up the whole Distressed Damsel ploy for their own entertainment) and later to take down the games with the help of XIII.

 Gig from Soul Nomad & the World Eaters.
 He once nearly destroyed the world.
 He wants a do-over, and this time, he'll spare nothing (except some hotpods, they're delicious).
 And he does not hide from the protagonists that this is his plan, or that taking advantage of his powers too much will release him, even though a little bit of deception would have him freed much quicker.
 And he's quite gung-ho about going off to kill Feinne, his former ally (though Feinne is far too powerful at this stage for them to succeed).
 And he'll chew you out for even suggesting he's not a bad guy.
 This gets played with a bit later when we find he was actually Brainwashed and Crazy and while he never reverts back to his original personality (in the Normal route at any rate) he does get enough Character Development to pull off a Heroic Sacrifice against the Big Bad.
 And then Redemption Equals Life.